-the amount of value adjustment for each loan is equal to the difference between the loan book value at the time of valuation (amortized cost) and the current value of estimated future cash flows, as calculated by applying the original effective interest rate.
+In the case of individually analysed positions, the amount of the valuation adjustment for each receivable is equal to the difference between the book value as of measurement date (amortised cost) and the actual value of the expected future cash flows as calculated by applying the original effective interest rate.
 Expected cash flows take account of the expected repayment schedule, the expected recovery value of the collaterals, if any, as well as the costs expected to be incurred for the recovery of the credit exposure.

-The value adjustment is posted to profit and loss under account 130 net adjustments/writebacks due to impairment of loans.

-The adjustment component attributable to the discounting of financial flows is calculated on an accrual basis in accordance with the effective interest rate method and posted under write-backs.
+The value adjustment is posted to profit and loss under account 130 net adjustments/ reversals due to impairment of loans.
+The adjustment component attributable to the discounting of cash flows is calculated on an accrual basis in accordance with the effective interest rate method and posted under reversals.

 If the quality of the impaired receivable has improved to such a point that there is reasonable certainty of timely recovery of the principal and interest, its original value is reinstated in the following years to the extent in which the reasons determining the adjustment disappear, provided that such valuation can be objectively linked with an event which occurred after the adjustment.

 The write-back is posted to the profit and loss statement and may not in any case exceed the amortised cost that the receivable would have had without prior adjustments.

-Receivables with no objective evidence of loss are subject to collective valuation.
+Receivables with no objective evidence of loss are subject to a collective assessment of impairment.
 Such valuation, developed on the basis of a risk management model, is carried out by category, with receivables grouped together according to credit risk, and the relative loss percentages are estimated taking into account historical series based on elements noticeable on the date of valuation which allow an estimate of the value of latent loss in each category.
 The model, for this type of valuation, involves the following steps:

 - Segmentation of the loan portfolio by:

-- client segment (turnover);
+- Client segment (turnover);

-- economic business sector;
+- Economic business sector;

-- geographical location.
+- Geographical location;

 - Determination of the loss rate of individual portfolio segments, using the historical experience of the Group as reference.

-The procedure for calculation of provi-

-sions in relation to guarantees issued and commitments with third parties, follows the same rules as those envisaged for provisions made with regard to cash positions included in the performing loan portfolio.
+The procedure for calculation of provisions in relation to guarantees issued and commitments with third parties, follows the same rules as those envisaged for provisions made with regard to cash positions included in the performing loan portfolio.

-Valuation adjustments determined collectively are posted to the profit and loss statement.
+Value adjustments determined collectively are posted to the profit and loss statement.
 Any additional write-downs or write-backs are recalculated differentially, at year-end or on the dates of interim reports, with reference to the entire loan portfolio on the same date.

-A breakdown of financial assets by in Tables 5.1.1 and 5.1.2 below. portfolio and credit quality is reported
+A breakdown of financial assets by portfo- 5.1.1 and 5.1.2 below.

+lio and credit quality is reported in Tables